SyneRBI/PETRIC-UCL-EWS/README.md

 We employ three different iterative algortihms.

 ### 1) EM-preconditioner, DOwG step size rule, SAGA gradient estimation (in branch: main)
-**Update rule**: SGD-like for first two epochs, then SAGA-like afterwards with full-gradients computed as 2nd, 6th, 10th and 14th epochs.
+**Update rule**: SGD-like for the first epochs, then SAGA-like afterwards with full-gradients computed as 2nd, 6th, 10th and 14th epochs.
+Here, we do not use random subsets, but rather accessing the subsets according to a Herman Meyer order.

 **Step-size rule**: All iterations use [DoWG](https://arxiv.org/abs/2305.16284) (Distance over Weighted Gradients) for the step size calculation.